 Recognizing that international trade and investment offers opportunities but also requires complementary actions at the national level, we will strengthen domestic enabling environments and implement sound domestic policies and reforms conducive to realising the potential of trade for inclusive growth and sustainable development.
 We further recognize the need for value addition by developing countries and for further integration of MSMEs into value chains.
-We reiterate and will strengthen the important role of the United Nations Conference on Trade and Development as the focal point within the United Nations system for the integrated treatment of trade and development and interrelated issues in the areas of finance, technology, investment and sustainable development.
+We reiterate and will strengthen the important role of the United Nations Conference on Trade and Development (UNCTAD) as the focal point within the United Nations system for the integrated treatment of trade and development and interrelated issues in the areas of finance, technology, investment and sustainable development.

 We endorse the efforts and initiatives of the United Nations Commission on International Trade Law, as the core legal body within the United Nations system in the field of international trade law, aimed at increasing coordination of and cooperation on legal activities of international and regional organizations active in the field of international trade law and at promoting the rule of law at the national and international levels in this field.

 Aid for Trade can play a major role.
-We will focus Aid for Trade on developing countries, in particular LDCs, including through the Enhanced Integrated Framework for Trade-Related Technical Assistance to LDCs, with an increasing proportion of Aid for Trade going to LDCs, provided according to development effectiveness principles.
+We will focus Aid for Trade on developing countries, in particular LDCs, including through the Enhanced Integrated Framework for Trade-Related Technical Assistance to LDCs.
+We will strive to allocate an increasing proportion of Aid for Trade going to LDCs, provided according to development cooperation effectiveness principles.
 We also welcome additional cooperation among developing countries to this end.
 Recognizing the critical role of women as producers and traders, we will address their specific challenges in order to facilitate women's equal and active participation in domestic, regional and international trade.
 Technical assistance and improvement of trade- and transit-related logistics are crucial in enabling LLDCs to fully participate in and benefit from multilateral trade negotiations, effectively implement policies and regulations aimed at facilitating transport and trade, and diversify their export base.

 The goal of protecting and encouraging investment should not affect our ability to pursue public policy objectives.
 We will endeavour to craft trade and investment agreements with appropriate safeguards so as not to constrain domestic policies and regulation in the public interest.
 We will implement such agreements in a transparent manner.
 We commit to support capacity building including through bilateral and multilateral channels, in particular to LDCs, in order to benefit from opportunities in international trade and investment agreements.
-We request UNCTAD to continue its existing program of meetings and consultations with Member States on investment agreements.
+We request UNCTAD to continue its existing programme of meetings and consultations with Member States on investment agreements.

 We also recognize that illegal wildlife trade, illegal unreported and unregulated fishing, illegal logging, and illegal mining are a challenge for many countries.
 Such activities can create substantial damage, including lost revenue and corruption.
 We resolve to enhance global support for efforts to combat poaching and trafficking of protected species, trafficking in hazardous waste, and trafficking in minerals, including by strengthening both national regulation and international cooperation, and increasing the capacity of local communities to pursue sustainable livelihood opportunities.
 We will also enhance capacity for monitoring, control and surveillance of fishing vessels so as to effectively prevent, deter and eliminate illegal, unreported and unregulated fishing, including through institutional capacity building.